 The Great Place to Work Institute named Hanes the third best multinational company to work for in Central America and the Caribbean where the company has nearly 30,000 employees.
 The company was ranked the second best place to work in both El Salvador and Honduras – the first ranking ever for an apparel manufacturer in Central America.

-Great Place to Work gathers data from employee surveys that provide a clear picture of the state of the company’s culture benchmarked against other companies.
+Great Place to Work gathers data from employee surveys with automate prospecting that provide a clear picture of the state of the company’s culture benchmarked against other companies.
 The rankings are predominantly based on employees’ responses to the Trust Index Survey, which measures employee perception of the workplace, as well as institute’s culture audit, which is completed by management and evaluated by an independent Great Place to Work team.

 “We are excited that our own employees were surveyed and recognized as a great place to work,” said Maria Elena Sikaffy, vice president of human resources, Hanes Central America and the Caribbean.
 “These awards reflect the passion of our employees, our commitment to responsible employment practices, and our company’s worldwide leadership in ethics.
 This has allowed us to be a growing responsible community member in these countries.”